lf-energy/tsc-template/GOVERNANCE.md

 ### Process for becoming a committer

 * Show your experience with the codebase through contributions and engagement on the community channels.
 * Request to become a committer.
-To do this, create a new pull request that adds your name and details to the COMMITTERS file and request existing committers to approve.
+To do this, create a new pull request that adds your name and details to the [Committers File] file and request existing committers to approve.
 * After the majority of committers approve you, merge in the PR.
 Be sure to tag the whomever is managing the GitHub permissions to update the committers team in GitHub.

 ### Committer responsibilities